maryrosecook/islaclj/languageguide.md

 ### Objects

-Objects must be of an existing type, like `list` or `monster`.
-New object types may not be defined in an Isla program.
+Objects can be of an existing type, like `list`, or defined by the programmer.
 Objects have zero or more attributes that may be set.
 Objects have no methods.

-#### Instantiation
+#### Instantiation of a built-in type

     isla is a person

+#### Instantiation of a programmer-defined type

+    zach is a giraffe

+You can see that, in order to make a new type, `giraffe`, you simply name the type.

 ### Attribute assignment

+Objects may have any attribute name assigned on them, regardless of whether they were made from built-in and programmer-defined types.

     isla is a person
     mary is a person
     isla age is 2
     isla sound is 'pop'
     isla auntie is mary
+    isla sdfjhsdhjfshjejhsscf is 3

 Notice how integers, strings and objects may be assigned to an object attribute.

 ### Lists

 List literals are not supported.

-Lists are really unordered sets, in that they do not allow multiple instances of items that are deemed equal.

-Equality of integers corresponds to equal numerical value.

-Equality of strings corresponds to identical sequences of characters (case sensitive).

-Equality of objects corresponds to identical sets of key/value pairs.
+Lists can contains any combination of integers, strings and objects.
+Lists may contain other lists.

+Lists are a little strange.
+They can only contain one instance of a variable, but can contain many instances of two literals that are identical.
 For example:

-Equal:

-    {:b => 2} {:b => 2}
-    {} {}

-Not equal:

-    {:a => 1} {:b => 1}
-    {:a => 1} {:a => 2}
-    {:a => 1, :b => 2} {:a => 1}

-Lists can contains any combination of integers, strings and objects.
-Lists may not contain other lists.
+    basket is a list
+    add "banana" to basket            => ["banana"]
+    add "banana" to basket            => ["banana" "banana"] banana is a fruit
+    add banana to basket              => ["banana" "banana" banana] add banana to basket              => ["banana" "banana" banana] age is 1
+    add age to basket                 => ["banana" "banana" mary age] add age to basket                 => ["banana" "banana" mary age]

+Think of this in terms of references.
+If you put a banana object into a list twice, you have put in two place holders that lead back to the same place.
+Thus, the banana object only appears in the list once.
+Literals are not references; they are actual things.
+Therefore, when you put a string "banana" in and another string "banana" in, these are two separate things, so they both appear in the list.

 #### List operations